Nyckelharpa: Etymology

 Nyckelharpa is the Swedish name for the instrument, composed of the lead nyckel ("key"), and the follower harpa ("harp").
 Key is another word for tangent, while harp is an archaic word for string instrument, like a lyre; see harpa, hearpe, essentially "plucked string instrument".
 Compare tagelharpa ("horsehair-harp"), another Nordic instrument, or even jaw harp, where harp just means instrument.

-Synonymes include knaverharpa, the same compound, but with the lead knaver, which means tangent in this sense, and is cognate to English "knob" (compare doorkey vs doorknob).
+Synonymes include knaverharpa, the same compound, but with the lead knaver, which means tangent in this sense, and is cognate to English "knob" (compare "doorkey" in the sense of doorknob).
+Another form is nyckelgiga, "key-fiddle"; giga stemming from gige (Geige), meaning fiddle.